 Dividend Equivalent Rights.
 Dividend equivalent rights may be issued as stand-alone awards or in tandem with other awards made under the 2016 Plan, except that dividend equivalents may not be granted in connection with an option, stock appreciation right or cash incentive award.
 Each dividend equivalent right award will represent the right to receive the economic equivalent of each dividend or distribution, whether in cash, securities or other property (other than shares of our Common Stock) which is made per issued and outstanding share of Common Stock during the term the dividend equivalent right remains outstanding.
 Payment of the amounts attributable to such dividend equivalent rights may be made either concurrently with the actual dividend or distribution made per issued and outstanding share of our Common Stock or may be deferred to a later date.
-Payment may be made in cash or shares of our Common Stock.
+Payment may be made in cash or shares of our Common Stock, or a combination of cash and shares, as determined by the plan administrator.